This Is How to Store Every Type of Leftover Food

 Rice is one of those leftovers that needs to be treated carefully.
 Be sure to cool it down as quickly as possible because of its moist nature; room-temperature rice can begin growing bacteria in just two hours.
 Properly cooled and stored in airtight containers, rice will last about three to four days in the refrigerator.

 Any time you’re roasting vegetables, go ahead and make extras.
 They store well in the refrigerator for three to four days, and tossing a handful into egg dishes, soups, salads, and power bowls is a great way to get a serving of nutrient-dense veggies at every meal.
 Airtight containers are best for roasted vegetables, although you could also store them in a bowl wrapped with plastic wrap.
-In addition to some vegetables, find out the other foods you’re throwing out too soon.

 If your salad is already dressed, don’t even bother saving the leftovers (unless it’s a grain-based or pasta salad).
 The acidity in the dressing will wilt the greens, and they’ll be slimy by morning.
 Any undressed lettuce mixes or extra salad dressing can be stored separately in mason jars or storage containers.
 To create on-the-go salad leftovers, build a salad in a jar with this handy trick.